dsccommunity/dsccommunity.org/content/blog/convert-master-to-main.en.md

 1. Click `Rename branch`.
 1. Confirm the rename of the default branch.

-This will trigger a new build on the renamed branch.
+This should have triggered a new build on the renamed branch (`main`), if not we can trigger it manually in Step 10 by choosing "Save & Queue".

-1. Enter your GitHub password, if required.

-### Step 16 - Verify the GitHub main branch policy in the upstream DSC Community repository
+### Step 9 - Verify the GitHub main branch policy in the upstream DSC Community repository

 In your web browser: